 Looking for more information on this often-neglected micronutrient?
 Check out Zinc in Vegan Diets: Meeting Needs is Easy to get a breakdown of how you can easily meet the RDA for zinc with plant-based foods.
 Or read about The Importance of Getting Enough Zinc in a Vegan Diet and How to Do It.

-For more delicious zinc-filled recipes, download the Food Monster App, which is available for Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based recipes, and subscribers gain access to new ones every day.
-Check it out and feast on new vegan meals every day!
+For more delicious zinc-filled recipes, we also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+Check it out!